dcos/dcos-cli/README.rst

 Releasing
 #########

-Releasing a new version of the DCOS CLI is only possible through an `automated TeamCity build`_ which is triggered automatically when a new tag is added.
+Releasing a new version of the DC/OS CLI is only possible through an `automated TeamCity build`_ which is triggered automatically when a new tag is added.

 The tag is used as the version number and must adhere to the conventional `PEP-440 version scheme`_.